Feeling a Little Confused About Brokers with MAM, PAMM, and LAMM Accounts? Let’s Explain…

-LAMM (Lot allocation management module) – This is a trading system that allows a trader to allocate different trade lots to individual investor’s accounts.
-This also means a trader gets to enjoy the flexibility that will allow them to use different leverages for different types of investor.
+LAMM (Lot allocation management module) – This is a trading system that allows a trader to allocate different trade lots to individual investors’ accounts.
+This also means that a trader gets to enjoy the flexibility of being allowed to use different leverages for different types of investor.

-Whichever type of managed system is chosen it will be easily accessed via a live read feed.
-This feed will either be an online report viewer, or through direct access to the trading platform.
-Everything to do with the account, such as the balance, profit, as well as open and closed trades will be visible.
-The downside, if you can call it one, of these types of account, is that a trader is unable to use it to place their own trades unless the Power of Attorney is revoked.
+Whichever type of managed system is chosen, it will be easily accessed via a live-read feed.
+This feed will either be via an online report viewer, or through direct access to the trading platform.
+Everything to do with the account, such as the balance and profit, as well as open and closed trades, will be visible.
+The downside, if you can call it one, of these types of account is that a trader is unable to use them to place their own trades unless the Power of Attorney is revoked.
 Whether this is a downside will really depend on the reason for choosing one of these accounts.
-If you want an account that is managed by another person there is unlikely to be an occasion when you want to place your own trades.
+If you want an account that is managed by another person, there is unlikely to be an occasion when you will want to place your own trades.

 Why a trader might choose to open a managed account

-But what about the money managers point of view?
-There are good points for a money maker too, as they get to trade all investors accounts as if it was one large one.
-Thereby increasing the opportunities for making sizeable profits.
-The broker handles everything else which makes it a seamless experience for all involved.
+But what about the money manager’s point of view?
+There are good points for a money maker too, as they get to trade all investors’ accounts as if they were one large one, thereby increasing the opportunities for making sizeable profits.
+The broker handles everything else, which makes it a seamless experience for all involved.

 Choosing a Forex broker offering MAMM, PAM, or LAMM accounts will mean you get to keep your finger on the pulse 24/7.
-When it comes to Forex trading any level of success is going to take a lot of hard work, effort, determination, and a fair amount of trial and error.
-Managing your own trades can be a full-time job.
-But not everybody has the time or inclination to walk away from their normal 9 to 5 career and set off down the Forex trading road to who knows where.
-Managed accounts can be the perfect solution for those who don’t want to trade on their own, or for those you want to have a life outside of their Forex investment.
+When it comes to Forex trading, any level of success is going to take a lot of hard work, effort and determination, and a fair amount of trial and error.
+Managing your own trades can be a full-time job, but not everybody has the time or inclination to walk away from their normal 9-to-5 career and set off down the Forex trading road to who knows where.
+Managed accounts can be the perfect solution for those who don’t want to trade on their own, or for those who want to have a life outside of their Forex investment.

 Are they the perfect solution?
 We have to be honest and say there are no guarantees in the Forex world.
-As with any other form of investment, the value of foreign currencies can go up and also down.
-There are so many variables and outside influences that can have an effect.
-But there are ways you can improve your chances and reduce the risk.
-Brokers with MAM, PAMM, or LAMM are one way and we’ll be featuring a number of others later.
+As with any other form of investment, the value of foreign currencies can go up as well as down.
+There are so many variables and outside influences that can have an effect, but there are ways you can improve your chances and reduce the risk.
+Brokers with MAM, PAMM, or LAMM accounts are one way, and we’ll be featuring a number of others later.